pprosser-redhat/3ScaleDemo/Readme.md

 Need to make a manual adjustmment to the 3scale realm setting in SSO
     click on realm settings
     click on realm settings and change "Require SSL" to none - this is highly not recommended, and is for a demo only

+If you want to show the dev portal then manually add the pages required